 Given a single BINDING, return the kind of binding it is as a keyword (see formal grammar in BIND’s docstring).

-Given a FORM, list of existing arguments, and optionally the length of EXISTING-ARGS, parse if FORM is a dollar sign shorthand argument ($ or $x).
-Recursively applies itself to any sublists in FORM and returns *all* accumulated arguments and the proper length.
+FORM is a dollar sign shorthand argument ($ or $x).
+Recursively applies itself to any sublists in

 Returns three values: